MrTwit99/SW-Calculator/README.md

 ## Run locally

 Open `index.html` directly in a browser.
 The data file uses JavaScript so it can load without a localhost server.
 No build step is required.

-## Deploy to GitHub Pages

-1. Push these files to a GitHub repository.
-2. Open **Settings → Pages** in the repository.
-3. Under **Build and deployment**, choose **Deploy from a branch**.
-4. Select your default branch and the `/ (root)` folder, then save.

-The site uses relative file paths and will work from both a repository subpath and a custom domain.